The second initiative by Seeing for Ourselves

 A workshop was held for a hundred attendees at the American Probation and Parole Association annual conference August 30 featuring a film screening, an examination of probation practices portrayed in the documentary, and a discussion of how the film can promote justice reform.

-As of January 30, 2023, the documentary "In a Whole New Way" has been selected by 185 film festivals worldwide, winning 56 awards in the process!
+As of April 30, 2023, the documentary "In a Whole New Way" has been selected by 195 film festivals worldwide, winning 62 awards in the process!
 See the list.

-Catch the Feb 17, 2022 Zoom film screening and discussion with Maine justice and legislative officials!
+with Maine justice and legislative officials!

 FILM SCREENINGS